ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-Primary expressions are divided between *array-creation-expressions* and *primary-no-array-creation-expression*s.
+Primary expressions are divided between *array_creation_expressions* and *primary_no_array_creation_expression*s.
 Treating array-creation-expression in this way, rather than listing it along with the other simple expression forms, enables the grammar to disallow potentially confusing code such as
 ```csharp
 object o = new int[3][1];
 ```